 The Canadian tax return filing deadlines are as follows:

-Upon filing the Canadian tax return, you will be able to claim a refund if applicable of any excess withholding amounts under Regulation 105.
+As part of this tax return, you can claim a refund of any excess Regulation 105 withholding amounts, if applicable.
 Note that the CRA imposes penalties if non-resident files a tax return late (even if you are in a refund position).
 In addition, these taxes are not refundable if tax returns are filed more than 3 years after the relevant taxation year-end.

-The way to avoid a Regulation 105 withholding is to request a waiver or reduction of withholding from the Canada Revenue Agency (CRA).
+The best way to avoid a Regulation 105 withholding is to apply for a waiver or reduction of withholding from the Canada Revenue Agency (CRA).
 There are two types of Regulation 105 waivers:

 If services are rendered in Quebec, you can request a waiver or reduction of the Quebec 9% provincial withholding taxes by submitting Form TP-1016-V to Revenue Quebec.